-Sworn personnel, required by notice or order of the Police Department, shall receive one and one-half (1 1⁄2) hours pay, if off duty, for court standby.
+Sworn personnel, required by notice or order of the Police Department, shall receive 2 hours pay at the overtime rate, if off duty, for court standby.
 If the officer goes to court, then Section 2.7 shall control his rate of pay and this section shall not be applicable.